Kanikacoder13/Summer-Training-2026/Day-05.md

 By the end of today's session, I was able to:

-- Understand the purpose and importance of NumPy.
+- Understand the advantages of NumPy over Python lists.
-- Create and manipulate NumPy arrays efficiently.
+- Create and manipulate one-dimensional and two-dimensional arrays.
-- Interpret different array attributes.
-- Perform indexing operations on NumPy arrays.
+- Perform efficient mathematical operations using vectorization.
+- Apply indexing and slicing techniques for dataset manipulation.
-- Apply Boolean indexing for filtering and modifying data.
+- Clean and filter datasets using Boolean indexing and `np.where()`.
+- Differentiate between array Views and Copies.
+- Use broadcasting for efficient array computations.
+- Calculate statistical summaries for datasets.
-- Recognize the role of NumPy in data preprocessing and AI & ML applications.
+- Reshape and flatten arrays for AI & ML applications.
+- Perform matrix multiplication and basic data preprocessing using NumPy.

 ---

 ## Conclusion

-Today's session introduced the fundamentals of NumPy and its practical applications in numerical computing.
-The concepts of array creation, indexing, and Boolean filtering provided a strong foundation for handling data efficiently, which is essential for future AI & ML projects.
+Today's session introduced NumPy as a powerful library for numerical computing and data processing in Artificial Intelligence and Machine Learning.
+Through extensive hands-on exercises, I learned how to efficiently create, manipulate, filter, reshape, and analyze datasets using NumPy.
+The practical implementation of vectorization, broadcasting, statistical operations, and matrix manipulation provided a strong foundation for handling real-world AI & ML datasets.